 Cardoons are very similar to Globe Artichoke, but is in the sunflower family like Jerusalem Artichoke.
 It is grown primarily for its flower buds and stems both of which are edible.
 The buds are most commonly sought after.
 They are prepared and eaten in the same fashion as globe artichoke.

-The Globe Artichoke is a member of the Compositae family, closely related to the thistle.
+The Globe Artichoke is closely related to the thistle.
 The part we eat is from the immature flower bud.
 If the buds or "globes" are not harvested, six inch bluish thistle-like flower heads develop.

 The edible portion of the "globe" is composed of the fleshy bases of the flower bracts and the receptacle to which the bracts are attached, known as the "heart".